DataDog/integrations-core/pgbouncer/README.md

 ## Setup
 ### Installation

-The PgBouncer check is packaged with the Agent, so simply [install the Agent][1] on your PgBouncer nodes.
+The PgBouncer check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your PgBouncer nodes.

 ### Configuration